Changes to the franchising code

 Case study

 In 2022, Jim’s Group Pty Ltd paid $24,420 in penalties in its capacity as franchisor of the Jim’s Dog Wash franchise.
-The penalty was paid after the ACCC issued two infringement notices for an alleged contravention of the Franchising Code and an alleged contravention of the Australian Consumer Law.
-One infringement notice related to an allegation that the disclosure document significantly understated the number of former franchisees within the Dog Wash Division and failed to provide the contact details of those former franchisees.
+The penalty was paid after the ACCC issued two infringement notices.
+One for an alleged contravention of the franchising code.
+One for an alleged contravention of the Australian Consumer Law.